devcurmudgeon/sandboxlib/README.rst

 It is being developed as part of the Baserock_ project.

-The goal of this library is to provide the sandboxing functionality that is already present in the build tools Morph_ and YBD_.
+The goal of this library is to provide the sandboxing functionality that is already present in the build tools Morph_ and ybd_.
 We want this new library to be usable without depending on linux-user-chroot_, so that it can be used on Mac OS X, and hopefully other platforms too.